Codecademy/docs/content/general/concepts/font-awesome/font-awesome.md

 ## Using Font Awesome

-Utilizing the fonts and features of Font Awesome require applying different class attributes to HTML elements on the page.
-The icons themselves are designed to use inline elements and are typically displayed using an [`<i>`](https://www.codecademy.com/resources/docs/html/elements/i) element.
+Utilizing the fonts and features of Font Awesome require applying different [class](https://www.codecademy.com/resources/docs/html/classes) names to HTML elements on the page.
+The icons themselves are designed to use inline elements and are displayed with an [`<i>`](https://www.codecademy.com/resources/docs/html/elements/i) element.

 Version 4 would use the prefix `fa` followed by the icon name: